 Warranties.
 Provide all warranty documentation to the Representative at final acceptance.

 Mounting Assembly and Hardware.
-Furnish signal mounting assemblies and hardware of a type and design that adequately supports the loading indicated and as indicated on the Standard Drawings.
+Furnish signal mounting assemblies and hardware of a type and design that adequately supports the loading indicated and as shown on the Standard Drawings.

-CONSTRUCTION—Section 1104.01, as shown on the Standard Drawings, and as follows:
+CONSTRUCTION—Section 950.3, as shown on the Standard Drawings, and as follows: